gomods/athens/docs/content/design/communication.md

 ### Clean plate

-At the beginning, there's theoretical state when a storage of proxy is empty.
+At the beginning, there's theoretical state when a storage of the proxy is empty.

 When User makes a request at this ancient time, it works as described on the flow below.

+- User runs `go get` to acquire new module.
-- User contacts proxy asking for module M, version v1.0
+- Go CLI contacts the proxy asking for module M, version v1.0
-- Proxy checks whether or not it has this module in its storage.
+- The proxy checks whether or not it has this module in its storage.
 It does not.
-- The proxy asks the underlying VCS (e.g github.com) for a module.
+- The proxy downloads code from the underlying VCS and converts it into the Go Module format.
 - After it receives all the bits, it stores it into its own storage and serves it to the User.
 - User receives module and is happy.

-The whole process is synchronous.
+The process from the user using `go get` all the way to the user downloading a module is synchronous.

 ![Communication flow for clear state](/athens-clear-scenario.png)

 ### Happy path

-Now that proxy is aware of module M at version v1.0, it can serve that module immediately to the user, without fetching it from the VCS.
+Now that the proxy is aware of module M at version v1.0, it can serve that module immediately to the user, without fetching it from the VCS.

 ![Communication flow for new proxy](/athens-proxy-filled.png)